Venezuelan protests peter out as Maduro hangs on; U.S. and Russia squabble

 The Pentagon appeared to downplay any active preparations to directly intervene in Venezuela, but acknowledged detailed contingency planning.

-Russian Foreign Minister Sergei Lavrov told Pompeo by phone on Wednesday that further “aggressive steps” in Venezuela would have grave consequences, Russia’s Foreign Ministry said.
+Russian Foreign Minister Sergei Lavrov told Pompeo on Wednesday that further “aggressive steps” in Venezuela would have grave consequences, Russia’s Foreign Ministry said.

-In turn, the United States has accused Moscow of interfering in the South American country, an ally of Russia since the time of Maduro’s predecessor and mentor, the late President Hugo Chavez.
+In turn, the United States has accused Moscow of interfering in the South American country, an ally of Russia since the time of Chavez.

-Pompeo said on Tuesday that Maduro had recently been prepared to leave Venezuela but changed his plan after Russia intervened.
-A spokeswoman for Russia’s foreign ministry denied that.
+Pompeo said Maduro had been expected to flee the country on Tuesday but Russia convinced him to stay, which the Kremlin has denied.

 White House national security adviser John Bolton, a foreign policy hawk, said Moscow’s involvement was not welcome.